 The University intellectual property policy is defined by Ohio University Policy and Procedure 17.001.
 In accordance with state law (Section 3345.44, Ohio Revised Code), patentable inventions created by Ohio University faculty, staff, and students are the property of the University if the work was supported by University funds or performed in University controlled facilities.
 Computer software and databases are the property of the University if created as part of University-assigned duties.
 The policy provides for a generous sharing of any royalties among the inventors and the relevant University units, departments, and colleges.
-Students are encouraged to read the complete policy and procedures on the Web at www.ohio.edu/policy/17-001.html or contact the Technology Transfer Office, 20 E. Circle Drive, Suite 190, telephone 740.593.1818
+Students are encouraged to read the complete policy and procedures on the Web at www.ohio.edu/policy/17-001.html or contact the Technology Transfer Office, 20 E. Circle Drive, Suite 190, telephone 740.593.1818.